 Miller House Summer Camp will offer children entering grades 2 through 4 the opportunity to participate in activities that were done in the 18th century, when the Miller House was used as a command post by George Washington.
-Activities include wool spinning, candle making and games.
+Activities include wool spinning, candle making, colonial-era games and more.

 Two sessions are available